 Such scenarios may occur where Project Designers take on the role of Waterproofing Designer without sufficient reference to the stated guides, commonly relying on standard design details and without considering all appropriate factors.
-Please refer to BS 8102 for a list of requirements that a Designer must meet in order to fulfil the Waterproofing Designer role.

-Designers must also carry professional indemnity insurance cover appropriate to the project.
+Please refer to BS 8102 for a list of requirements that a designer must meet in order to fulfil the Waterproofing Designer role which includes carrying professional indemnity insurance cover appropriate to the project.

-It must be noted that where relying on the use of waterproofing product manufacturer 'standard details', they typically disclaim design responsibility, so it is incumbent on the Waterproofing Design Specialist to ensure that such details are correct and appropriate for the site and structure, or offer suitable variation.
+Where relying on the use of waterproofing product manufacturer 'standard details', they typically disclaim design responsibility, so it is incumbent on the Waterproofing Design Specialist to ensure that such details are correct and appropriate for the site and structure, or offer suitable variation.

-The early involvement of a Waterproofing Designer is an important consideration because the waterproofing design typically has an influence on elements of the structural and/or architectural design.
-Early involvement allows the waterproofing to be duly considered in association with these other aspects, and prevents situations where design fees are increased as a result of necessary redesign, or where waterproofing is compromised by working within the constraints of an ill-considered structure relative to achieving the required standard of environment.
+3. The early involvement of a Waterproofing Designer is an important consideration because the waterproofing design typically has an influence on elements of the structural and/or architectural design.
+Early involvement allows the waterproofing to be duly considered in association with these other aspects and prevents situations where design fees are increased as a result of necessary redesign, or where waterproofing is compromised by working within the constraints of an ill-considered structure relative to achieving the required standard of environment.